 With the unfortunate demise of Seals with Clubs (at least temporarily), there is a lack of established online poker sites providing a Bitcoin-exclusive poker product.
 Several projects are in soft-launch mode which may develop into an acceptable alternative to Seals with Clubs but, for the present, the only viable option for players wishing to play online poker with Bitcoin is to use a mainstream site that allows Bitcoin deposits.

-Below we list the best of these mainstream sites and some of the alternative projects that have not yet taken off, but may be worth keeping an eye on for the future.
+Below we list the best of these mainstream poker sites that accept Bitcoin and some of the alternative projects that have not yet taken off, but may be worth keeping an eye on for the future.
 We also provide warnings over sites to avoid and explain why.
 Our short summaries of each site only touch on the surface of what they can offer for Bitcoin poker players.
 For more information, visit our individual reviews of Bitcoin Poker sites or use our links to visit each site directly.

 Recommended Bitcoin Poker Sites